evmcnb/quartz/content/Pearls/Sexually Transmitted Infection Treatments.md

 Oral metronidazole is used in the treatment of _Trichomonas vaginalis_ and bacterial vaginosis

-Oral azithromycin was previously given in the treatment of _Neisseria gonorrhoeae_ in combination with IM ceftriaxone.
-However, new guidelines advocate the treatment of _Neisseria gonorrhoeae_ with IM ceftriaxone alone (unless needle-phobic).
+New guidelines advocate the treatment of _Neisseria gonorrhoeae_ with IM ceftriaxone alone (unless needle-phobic).